open-sauced/guestbook/README.md

 ## Getting Started

-For complete instructions on how to add yourself to our guest book, please head to the "[Let's Get Practical](https://intro.opensauced.pizza/#/intro-to-oss/how-to-contribute-to-open-source?id=let39s-get-practical)" section in our Intro to Open Source course.
+For complete instructions on how to add yourself to our guestbook, please head to the "[Let's Get Practical](https://intro.opensauced.pizza/#/intro-to-oss/how-to-contribute-to-open-source?id=let39s-get-practical)" section in our Intro to Open Source course.

 ## Resolving Merge Conflicts